Elevate your design and manufacturing processes with Autodesk Fusion

 - Appropriate cutting conditions

-The biggest difference when machining normal moldmaking materials versus much harder steels and metals is the processing that occurs.
+The biggest difference when machining normal mold-making materials versus much harder steels and metals is the processing that occurs.
 In other words, applying the right tools and the right strategy at the right stage in the manufacturing process is an art that you can and should master.

-You’ll first need the correct tools in order to machine hard materials.
+You’ll first need the correct tools to machine hard materials.
 Typically, machinists must choose from three tools–ball end, bull nose, and square end mills–and probably combine them for different stages of the manufacturing process.

 First, the ball end mill typically serves well for roughing operations, in addition to many finishing operations.
 A ball end mill has a large radius.
 This helps dissipate heat and force, enabling high speeds and feeds so you can cut closer to the net shape.